CosmWasm/book/src/basics/multitest-intro.md

 # Introducing multitest

-Let me introduce [`multitest`](https://crates.io/crates/cw-multi-test) - library
+Let me introduce the [`multitest`](https://crates.io/crates/cw-multi-test) -
-for creating tests for smart contracts in Rust.
+library for creating tests for smart contracts in Rust.

 The core idea of `multitest` is abstracting an entity of contract and simulating the blockchain environment for testing purposes.
 The purpose of this is to be able to test communication between smart contracts.
 It does its job well, but it is also an excellent tool for testing single-contract scenarios.

 First, we need to add a multitest to our `Cargo.toml`.